zoedsoupe/supabase_potion/README.md

 Where the magic starts!

 > [!WARNING]
-> This project is still in high development, expect breaking changes.
+> This project is still in high development, expect breaking changes and unexpected behaviour.

 ## Getting Started